 - There werent many theoretical questions.
-The exam had a lot of practical questions in which you are given a scenario and expected to recommend a solution or answer a point to show that you understood it well.
-So definitely not something you can complete in a jiffy.
+The exam had a lot of practical questions in which I was given a scenario and expected to recommend a solution or answer a point to show that I understood it well.
+So definitely not something I could complete in a jiffy.

 - The final 10 questions involved 2 case studies which had a lot of content to read.
 I had 30 min left.
 It took me 15 min to complete each case study.
 The questions were such that I had to re-visit multiple tabs to understand the chain of details around the specific resource.

 - I submitted the exam with a few seconds to spare.

 - I had flagged around 7 questions whose answer I wasnt sure of.
 Needed bit more time to read the question better.
 But wasnt able to review them again due to time constraints.

 - I had to fill a survey on myself and nature of the exam after this (no impact on the exam results).

 - I immediately received the congratulatory message page for clearing the exam along with the details of my performance.
 I got 80%.

 The certificate and transcript section of the Microsoft Learning dashboard were updated in 30 minutes while the certificate was added to Credly in 24 hours.

 - I loved studying for AZ-700.
 It really improves your knowledge of various network resources on Azure cloud.